thomasem/docker-znc/README.md

 In this case, you don't necessarily need the `tmaddox/znc` image for your `znc-conf` container, since you're not invoking `znc --make-conf` to generate a new configuration.
 So, for this example, I just used the `busybox` image. :)

-After you've created your `znc-conf` container, you can create your server container, like described in the [from scratch setup](#from-scratch-setup):
+After you've created your `znc-conf` container, it's time to create your server container.
 In order to reduce downtime in the migration, it might be best to pull the image first, like so:

 ```
 $ docker pull tmaddox/znc:1.0